pisethchhith/pisethchhith/README.md

 </p>

 <h3 align="center">📘 About me <h3>
   <p align="left"> Hello!
 I'm Piseth (call me Eric, if you like to), a Software Development student.
-I love learning new technologies, solving problems, and building cool projects.
+I love learning new technologies, solving problems, and building cool projects.</p>

-Currently exploring Python, C, C++, AI, Java, HTML\CSS\Javascript, Frameworks</p>
+ * *Studying in:* *American University of Phnom Penh*

 ## 🌐 Socials: